asadhameed/project-explorer-world/client/README.md

 ### Make a copy of .env and keep name of .env.production this file working with serve as well.

+you should give your BACK api address e.g REACT_APP_BACKEND_URL='http://localhost:3000/'

 ## The code deploy on firebase hosting.

 Firebase Hosting provides fast and secure hosting for your web app, static and dynamic content, and microservices.\